The legals are straightforward, and shouldn't stop any one from going on or hosting a placement

 The Unifrog Placements tool is essentially a series of forms that lets schools / colleges check that the employer has the necessary insurance and policies in place.
 It also gives employers guidance to help them run a great placement, and to make sure that their insurance and policies are all appropriate, and it makes it easy for a parent / guardian to agree to the placement.

 Note: This guide is particularly based on UK law.
-Most countries will have similar laws in place, but if you’re involved in a placement outside of the UK, check the local law.
+Most countries have similar rules in place, but if you’re involved in a placement outside of the UK, check the local law.
+For placements not in the UK, we handle the Insurance, Health & Safety, and Risk Assessment sections differently from placements in the UK - for example rather than asking for the Employers' Liability Insurance certificate, we ask for detail on how the placement is insured.

 Safeguarding